 Questions and Answers: 31:25 – 1:00:29

-This webinar explores how people living in jihadist proto-states organized by groups like ISIS have used civil resistance —including acts of popular disobedience, non-cooperation, protests and public defiance—against such regimes to improve their lives and defend their values.
+In this webinar, we explored how people living in jihadist proto-states organized by groups like ISIS have used civil resistance —including acts of popular disobedience, non-cooperation, protests and public defiance—against such regimes to improve their lives and defend their values.
 These are situations where one might not expect civil resistance efforts to occur at all—when extremist, armed, and very violent Islamist rebel groups take control over a piece of territory, set up institutions resembling state-structures, and proclaim and enforce strict interpretations of sharia religious laws.
 Yet, important examples exist.
-In this webinar, we will be drawing insights from empirical studies looking at experiences of civil resistance in Mali, Syria and Iraq (Mosul).
+In this webinar, we drew insights from empirical studies looking at experiences of civil resistance in Mali, Syria and Iraq (Mosul).

 Relevant Webinar Readings:

-Confronting the Caliphate (Working Paper) – Isak Svennson and Daniel Finnbogason
+Confronting the Caliphate (Working Paper) – Isak Svensson and Daniel Finnbogason

 How Ordinary Iraqis Resisted the Islamic State – Isak Svensson, Jonathan Hall, Dino Krause and Eric Skoog